attestra/puppet-pgbackrest/README.md

 Only include the main class.
 Do not directly include the subclasses, as they are contained by the top-level class.
 Subclasses may be refactored without notice.

+## Central repository setup

+To configure backups to be shipped from multiple PostgreSQL servers to a central server (called here a "repository"), use the `pgbackrest::repository` class on the server and the `pgbackrest::client` on the servers.

+    class { 'pgbackrest::client':
+      repository_fqdn => 'repository.example.com',
+    }

+Then on the `repository` server:

+    include pgbackrest::repository

 ## Limitations

 Do not enable `manage_package_repo` when using